tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 1. Test it by adding it to Options->Dashboard->My Filters->Apply-changes
 1. If its OK, add the rule to the text-file: /uAssets/filters/adnauseam.txt
 1. Remove the rule from Options->Dashboard->My Filters, then click Apply-changes
-1. Rebuild/reload the extension, then click Options->Dashboard->3rd-Party-Filters->Purge-all-caches, then click Apply-changes
+1. Rebuild/reload the extension, then click the 'update' button next to adnauseam.txt
 1. You should now see the # of 'AdNauseam filters' increase to include your new rule
 1. Test by visiting the page in question to verify the ad is now hidden
-1. Before you commit the changes, please run tools/update-ublock.sh to generate a new checksum for adnauseam.txt (The checksum always matches with the content in the file, so please generate the checksum with the latest content and then commit the changes)
-1. Now you should see that both adnauseam.txt and ublock0.txt have changed
+1. Commit your changes and make a pull request

 -----------
 #### How do I debug a video ad that is appearing on a page?